-For a floaty, boho look, start with the sarong at your back and bring to the front under your arms, similar to how you start the halter style.
+For a floaty, boho look, start with the sarong at your back and bring it to the front under your arms, similar to how you start the halter style.
 Rather than tie at the nape of your neck, wrap the sarong evenly around the body and tie a bow at the front, back, or side.
 Tuck in any uneven pieces if you want a more streamlined look or leave loose for a more laid-back version.

 Wear with your favorite flip-flops and add a few arm bangles, a pair of feather or hoop earrings, or a straw tote to complete the look.
 There’s not a lot of fuss necessary.
 The goal is to keep things simple and laid-back when wearing a sarong wrap.
 If you want a bolder look, the sassy print on the Bandhandi Fringe Scarf won’t fail you.

 Using the Sharon sarong, tie both corners of your sarong together at each end of the fabric to create two arm holes.
 Slip it on like a shawl for a kimono-like trend.
 If you want to make it easier, drape the sarong over your shoulders and allow it to drape similar to a cape with no tying required.

 Either way, it’s a chic way to provide a little coverage if you want to protect your back from too much sun or if you’re relaxing poolside or on the beach.

 Trendy Toga Technique

 Similar to the side knot, hold the corners of the sarong at your back and bring it forward under your arms like you’re going to tie in the front.
 Instead, cross the two ends under one arm and pull to the shoulder to tie at the top.
 It will create an open slit on the side, which you can hold together with a safety pin if you want to partially close it.
 Pair with gladiator sandals and an arm cuff to play up this fashionable theme.